okbob/pspg/README.md

 writing. `--hold-stream=2` is different strategy.
 The `pspg` reopen FIFO in write mode, and then FIFO will be opened until `pspg` is running.

+# Streaming modes

+`pspg` can read a stream of tabular data from pipe or from file (with an option `--stream` or it can read a stream of queries from pipe or from file (with an option `--querystream`).
+It is good to use these option with option `--hold-stream`.

+Without this option, there are possible unwanted issues when pipe will be closed.

+The query stream mode is an sequence of SQL statements separated by char GS (Group separator - 0x1D on separated line.

 # Recommended psql configuration